BS-LDM: Effective Bone Suppression in High-Resolution Chest X-Ray Images with Conditional Latent Diffusion Models: Introduction

 With advancements in neural networks, deep learning-based algorithms have increasingly been used for bone suppression in CXR images, generating soft tissue images effectively.
 These methods typically approach bone suppression as either an end-to-end image denoising task or focus on predicting the bone residual.
 Generally, end-to-end image denoising yields better bone suppression, but it may compromise detail preservation due to model limitations.
 Conversely, the bone residual prediction approach often produces impressive results in the generation of lesion and texture, although it struggles to completely remove bones.
-Yang \textit{et al.} \cite{yang2017cascade} developed a cascaded multi-scale Convolutional Neural Network (CNN) trained within the gradient domain of CXR images for this purpose.
+Yang \textit{et al.} \cite{yang2017cascade} presented a cascaded multi-scale Convolutional Neural Network (CNN) trained within the gradient domain of CXR images for this purpose.
 While the model demonstrated impressive performance, it failed to maintain high levels of perceptual and structural integrity.
 Similarly, Gusarev \textit{et al.} \cite{gusarev2017deep} treated bones as noise, using a combination of autoencoder and deep CNN features to remove bone structures, though this led to image blurring.
 Inspired by Generative Adversarial Networks (GANs) \cite{goodfellow2014generative}, Zhou \textit{et al.} \cite{zhou2019generation} introduced a Multi-scale Conditional Adversarial Network (MCA-Net) aimed at producing soft tissue images while preserving key anatomical structures.
-To address the issue of inconsistent background intensity in gradient-based methods, Chen \textit{et al.} \cite{chen2019bone} introduced a cascaded CNN into the wavelet domain.
+To address the issue of inconsistent background intensity in gradient-based methods, Chen \textit{et al.} \cite{chen2019bone} employed a cascaded CNN into the wavelet domain.
 Rajaraman \textit{et al.} \cite{rajaraman2021chest} developed the ResNet-BS model for bone suppression in CXR images, validating its effectiveness through subsequent analytic tasks.
-Additionally, Liu \textit{et al.} \cite{liu2023bone} proposed a bone suppression technique for lateral CXR images utilizing data rectification and distillation learning.
+Liu \textit{et al.} \cite{liu2023bone} proposed a bone suppression technique for lateral CXR images utilizing data rectification and distillation learning.
+Rani \textit{et al.} \cite{rani2022multi} utilized a Pix2Pix-based conditional Generative Adversarial Network (cGAN) for effective bone suppression.
+Additionally, Singh \textit{et al.} \cite{singh2024mda} advanced this work with the Multiscale and Dual Attention Generative Adversarial Network (MDA-GAN), which incorporates a multiscale and dual attention mechanism into a conditional generative adversarial network, effectively removing bone structures while preserving background and chest X-ray details.
+Furthermore, Schiller \textit{et al.} \cite{schiller2025xu} provided the xU-NetFullSharp architecture with multi-level and multi-directional connections to remove bone shadows in CXR images.

 Diffusion models \cite{ho2020denoising} have emerged as a novel class of generative models, adept at producing high-quality images.
 They effectively address challenges such as mode collapse and convergence issues that are often encountered with GANs.
 While diffusion models have shown impressive generative abilities in various image generation fields, they encounter specific challenges when applied to bone suppression: